Investments and assets

 | Other | Any other instrument |

-Each investment records an initial value (how much you put in) and a current value (what it's worth today).
-Gain or loss is calculated automatically -- both as an amount and a percentage.
-If you invested 5 million in a CD and it's now worth 5.3 million, you see +300k (+6%).
+Each investment records a starting value (how much you put in) and a current value (how much it's worth today).
+Gain or loss is calculated automatically — both in amount and in percentage.
+If you invested 5 million in a CD and today it's worth 5.3 million, you see +300k (+6%).

-For stocks, ETFs, and crypto you can record the ticker (AAPL, BTC-USD) and the number of shares or units.
+For stocks, ETFs, and crypto you can record the ticker (AAPL, BTC-USD) and the quantity of shares or units.
 The system validates tickers against Yahoo Finance.

-Fixed income investments (CDs, bonds, savings bonds) can have simple or compound interest with a monthly or annual rate -- the system converts automatically between both.
-If your CD pays 1% monthly or 12.68% annual, enter whichever you have.
+Fixed-income investments (CDs, bonds, savings bonds) can have simple or compound interest with monthly or annual rate — the system converts between them automatically.
+If your CD pays 1% monthly or 12.68% annual, you enter whichever you have.

 When the rate is greater than zero, auto-calculation of interest is enabled by default.
-Clatri applies interest according to the configured frequency (daily, monthly, or annual) and keeps a record of accrued interest since the last closing.
+Clatri applies interest per the configured frequency (daily, monthly, or annual) and keeps a record of accrued interest since the last close.

 Investment events